 Some Roads May Be Closed if You Visit in Late Fall

-Fall in Yosemite may bring about some road closures, especially later on in the season.
+Be aware that the fall season may bring about some road closures in Yosemite, especially later on in the season.
 Most notably – Tioga Pass Road and Glacier Point Road may be closed due to snowfall if you visit too late in the fall.

-Because Tioga Pass is at a higher elevation, it might see freezing temperatures by September, and may be shut down by November.
+Because Tioga Pass is at a higher elevation, it might see freezing temperatures by September, and may be shut down by the end of October or early November.
 Once the road shuts down, it is also not possible to enter the park from its east entrance.

-You can see the latest road conditions here – the page will also tell you exactly when these roads have shut down in past years!
+Check the latest road conditions before you go – the page will also tell you exactly when these roads have shut down in past years!

-Where to See and Photograph Foliage in Yosemite in the Fall
+Where to See and Photograph Yosemite Fall Colors

 Hands down, the best part about fall in Yosemite!
-California may not be known for its fall foliage, but the foliage in Yosemite is another story – it is absolutely spectacular!
+California may not be known for its fall foliage, but the Yosemite fall colors are another story – it is absolutely spectacular!

-The best spots to see these autumn colors is in the Yosemite Valley, where you will see the leaves on the oak, maple, and dogwood trees turn into vibrant shades of orange, yellow, and red.
+The best spots to see fall foliage in Yosemite are mostly in the valley, where you will see the leaves on the oak, maple, and dogwood trees turn into vibrant shades of orange, yellow, and red.
 At higher elevations, the trees are mostly evergreens, so you won’t see the colors turn the higher you go.

 As you drive into the valley, you are sure to see plenty of gorgeous foliage – which stand in beautiful contrast against the giant granite rocks.
-We spent some time just driving around and stopping for photos every so often, ooooh-ing and aaaah-ing over all the colors – definitely a highlight of fall i Yosemite!
+We spent some time just driving around and stopping for photos every so often, ooooh-ing and aaaah-ing over all the colors – definitely a highlight!

-Here are my favorite photo spots to capture Yosemite in the fall:
+Here are my favorite photo spots to capture fall colors in Yosemite:

 Valley Loop Trail